-Last night’s O-riginal Art Activity at Ogden After Hours was an in-depth look at landscapes inspired by renown Texan painter, Robert Onderdonk.
+Last night’s O-riginal Art Activity was an in-depth look at landscapes inspired by renown Texan painter, Robert Onderdonk.
 Design a postcard to mail to your friend!Download Activity

 Onderdon was an American painter and art teacher, born in Catonsville, Maryland.
 He is known as the “Dean of Texas Artists” for his contributions to the canon of Texas painting.

 Step 1: Imagine you are on vacation, what is the view from your bedroom window?
 What does the landscape look like?
 What colors, trees, people or buildings are there?
 Use a pencil to draw the landscape on the front of the postcard.
 Color it with markers.